 With a week off in February, a month when the weather isn’t always inviting to be outside in all weathers, it’s good to have a few back-up indoor activities to keep them busy and away from having too much screen time.
-I have complied a top 5 list of indoor Winter Activities for Tots and older kids.
-I have 4 to entertain from ages 2-12.
+I have complied 5 indoor activities for kids, as I have 4 to entertain from ages 2-12.

 An activity that can be tailor made to suit a wide age range.
 Just grab yourself a bulk order of masking tape and fish out some of your recycling and let them get creative.
 For older ones they can create a more advanced model such as a marble run game or an indoor birdhouse using pretty ribbons and washi tapes.

 Again another simple one, using just masking tape to make indoor roads and tracks on the floor for small world play.
 Give them some vehicles and they can have roads climbing up and down tables with the help of some extra cardboard.
 For older ones they can use these for remote control vehicles or maybe a robot to navigate around a course.
 It’s amazing how much simple activities can bring together different age groups.

 Use a corner of the house or if stuck for room, under a table or bed and help them make a really good den using sheets and cushions from around the house.
 If you can, let them use it for the holidays as a chill out area, place for tea parties or a reading den.
 In our house the holidays is a noisy time, so having a quiet reading den to retreat to will be a welcome distraction from the chaos.